jborean93/PowerShell-OpenAuthenticode/docs/en-US/Set-OpenAuthenticodeSignature.md

 ## NOTES
 Unlike  [Set-AuthenticodeSignature](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-authenticodesignature?view=powershell-7.3) this cmdlet uses an RFC 3161 compliant time stamp server for the counter signatures.
 Windows treats both an RFC 3161 and the legacy Authenticode timestamped signature as the same so this should not affect the validation of the signature on Windows.
+Using `-Debug` can expose sensitive messages depending on the key provider used, use this only for debugging purposes.

 ## RELATED LINKS